GerritCodeReview/homepage/pages/gerrit/dev-design.md

 [`cache.projects.memoryLimit`](config-gerrit.html#cache.name.memoryLimit)
 to match.

-Almost no open source project has 1,000 contributors over all time, let alone on a daily basis.
+Almost no open-source project has 1,000 contributors over all time, let alone on a daily basis.
 This default figure of 1,000 was WAG’d by looking at PR statements published by cell phone companies picking up the Android operating system.
-If all of the stated employees in those PR statements were working on **only** the open source Android repositories, we might reach the 1,000 estimate listed here.
+If all of the stated employees in those PR statements were working on **only** the open-source Android repositories, we might reach the 1,000 estimate listed here.
 Knowing these companies as being very closed-source minded in the past, it is very unlikely all of their Android engineers will be working on the open